CS4580/my-notes-TJEgbert/module7/README.md

 ### Confusion Matrix
 It is performed to measure how well your classification model is.
 The model could be `binary` or `multi-class`.
-Each entry in a confusion matric represents a specific combination of `predicted vs actual classes`.
+Each entry in a confusion metric represents a specific combination of `predicted vs actual classes`.

 For binary classification, you have `four` parts:
 - `True Positive (TP)`: Correctly predicted positive observations